tracim/tracim/backend/doc/api.md

 ## Error management in the Api

-Tracim Api return explicit errors when fields are incorrectly filled:
+The Tracim API returns explicit errors when fields are incorrectly filled:

 ```
 $ http POST  http://127.0.0.1:6543/api/v2/auth/login